Geraint Williams: Coaching and managerial career

 When he retired from playing he stayed at Colchester United to become assistant manager in 2000.
 In July 2006, Geraint took charge of the U's, replacing out going manager Phil Parkinson.
 He had previously managed Colchester on a four-week caretaker basis during the 2002–03 season prior to Parkinson's appointment.

 Colchester were among most people's favourites to be relegated from the Football League Championship in the 2006–07 season, as they had the smallest ground in the division – it was also their first season in the second tier of the English league throughout their history.
 Despite a slow start, they entered a run of consistent good form and were in the challenge for a play-off place right up until the final game of the season.
 They eventually finished 10th above more favoured sides such as Crystal Palace, Leicester City and most notably the relegated Leeds United.

 However, following the club's success many of their most notable players were snapped up elsewhere and, following a summer in which the club needed to rebuild their playing staff, they were unable to sustain their success and were relegated once more the following season, finishing bottom.

 With the club's expectations at an all-time high following the two-year stint in the higher division, a poor start to the 2008–09 season, (where the club fell to twenty-third League One) saw Geraint leave his post on 22 September 2008 after discussions with the chairman.

 Williams was appointed manager of Leyton Orient in February 2009.
 He started very well and managed to help Orient to 7 wins from his first 9 games in charge, including wins over teams such as Crewe Alexandra, Brighton & Hove Albion and Carlisle United.
 He led the relegation-threatened O's to an eventual mid-table finish of 14th place, retaining their League One status with several games to spare.
 After a poor run of form in March, Williams left Orient only hours after the side's 3–1 home defeat to Hartlepool United.

 In May 2012 Brian Flynn vacated his position as manager of the Wales national under-21 football team at the end of his contract and in July 2012 Geraint Williams was appointed as Flynn's successor.
 During this mandate, he notably suffered a historical defeat in San Marino (1-0), in a qualification match for the 2015 UEFA European Under-21 Championship.
 On 5 December 2016 Williams resigned as manager of Wales under 21 and under 19 teams.

 Personal life

 Williams married his wife Lynne on 6 July 1985 at St David's Church, Ton Pentre.
-They had their first child together David Rhys Williams on 5 November 1988, shortly followed by their daughter Bethan Louise Williams on 31 December 1990, both born in Derby.
+They had their first child together Rhys Williams on 5 November 1988, shortly followed by their daughter Bethan Williams on 31 December 1990, both born in Derby.
 He is a lifelong fan of Cardiff City.